VT52: Description

+Typing a character produced a noise by activating a relay.
+The relay was also used as a buzzer to sound the bell character, producing a sound that "has been compared to the sound of a '52 Chevy stripping its gears."

 DEC also offered an optional hard-copy device called an electrolytic copier, which fit into the blank panel on the right side of the display.
 This device was able to print, scan-line by scan-line, an exact replica of the screen onto a damp roll of special paper.
 It did this by electroplating metal from an electrode into the paper.
 The paper ran between two electrodes.
 The electrode on one side was a thin straight bar oriented across the paper width.
 The electrode on the other side was a thin helical bar wrapped around a rotating drum.
 One rotation of the drum scanned an intersecting area of the electrodes across the width of the paper.
 While the copier did an admirable job of capturing the contents of the screen, the output of the copier had an unfortunate resemblance to wet toilet tissue.
 Digital patented the innovation of having a single character generator provide the text font for both screen and copier.

 The basic layout of the terminal, with the screen and main keyboard on the left and the blank area on the right, was intended to allow the system to be upgraded.
 The printer was one such upgrade, but over time DEC offered a number of other options.
 The large size of the cabinet was deliberate, to avoid a cooling fan.
 The two circuit boards with processor and memory at the base of the terminal, and a single board with power-supply and monitor electronics at the rear, were cooled by convection.
 The large, flat top of the terminal frequently accommodated large volumes of DEC documentation, which could block the vents and cause overheating.